-Can I enroll in self-purchased insurance as soon as I’ve lost my job?
+Can I enroll in ACA marketplace insurance as soon as I’ve lost my job?

 Your special enrollment period also continues for 60 days after your coverage loss, although you’d have a gap in coverage if you wait and enroll after your old plan ends, since your new plan wouldn’t take effect retroactively.